leverageapp/WatermarkTextBoxAndPasswordBoxSampleWpf/README.md

- TextBox and PasswordBox with  Watermark example project
+ TextBox and PasswordBox with  Watermark example project for wpf